- By signing the summer camp contract, candidates agree to the terms outlined in the agreement, and here on the Kids 4 Kids Staff Policy page.

 1.53 – Staff is expected to be neat, tidy, and clean, and are asked to maintain an appropriate appearance throughout the entire contract.
 Staff will not wear short-shorts or have their boxers showing.

 1.54 – Staff is expected to keep their living quarters clean.

-1.56 – If bathrooms are assigned to a specific gender, that is who the bathroom is for.
-No exceptions.
-While out of camp, EITHER ON BUSINESS OR TIME-OFF, staff must act in a responsible, mature manner so that no discredit is brought to the camp.
+While away from camp, EITHER ON BUSINESS OR TIME-OFF, staff must act in a responsible, mature manner so that no discredit is brought to the camp.

-1.57 – We are pleased when staff’s parents and friends come to visit, however, these visits must be approved by the executive director and may not always be possible.
+1.57 – We are pleased when the staff’s parents and friends come to visit; however, these visits must be approved by the directors and may not always be possible.
 This includes past Kids 4 Kids staff.

 1.58 – The camp is not responsible for damage or loss of personal items (i.e. iPods, computers, camera).

 1.59 – Paychecks will not be issued until the fully completed contract is signed and all relevant employment documents (Police Check, First Aid & CPR Certs. and medical form) are given to the camp office.
 All forms are due to the office prior to the start of the contract.

 1.60 – If, in the opinion of the executive director, the damage is caused through the staff person’s neglect, willful abuse or disregard for the care of equipment, supplies or personal belongings, the staff member may be held financially responsible for the repair or replacement cost thereof.
 This includes the loss of equipment parts that are not returned after use. i.e., cooler lids, sports equipment, walkie-talkies.

 1.61 – Staff is not permitted to smoke while at camp.
 This includes mock cigarettes.